Bauer & Global competition rules and restrictions

 Win+ is Global’s paid entry platform, hosting competitions across all their radio station websites.
-Multiple entries are permitted across the Win+ platform up to a maximum of £30 spend per day.
-Entrants must agree to specific and general Global T&Cs when they take part, and if you win a prize worth over £500 on Win+ it’s OK to continue entering until Global tell you otherwise (as this is a paid platform, I assume Global don’t restrict your wins, as banning entrants for 6 months would restrict their revenue!)
+Multiple entries are permitted across the Win+ platform up to a maximum of £24 spend per day.
+Entrants must agree to specific and general Global T&Cs when they take part, and if you win a prize on Win+ it’s OK to continue entering until Global tell you otherwise (as this is a paid platform, I assume Global don’t restrict your wins, as banning entrants for 6 months would reduce their revenue!)

 Wireless Group own Virgin Radio and Talk Sport, as well as a number of smaller Irish stations, and you can find their general competition T&Cs on the Virgin Radio website.
 You can only enter each competition once.

 Wireless are much stricter than Global and Bauer, and if you win a prize of any value with a Wireless Group station (online or on air), you’re not allowed to enter any of their competitions for a full 12 months!

 ….anyone who has won a prize on any radio station or website operated by the Promoter within the last 12 months are not eligible to enter any Competition

 Have you won a prize with Bauer or Global, and had a problems claiming it?
 Let me know in the comments!

 If comps are enter once only, does that mean that i can’t enter a bauer comp on both magic and absolute radio comp pages?